 August 1, 2018: Target date for law enforcement agencies to complete inventory

 August 9, 2018: Follow-up letter sent to law enforcement agencies requesting an estimate of when their inventory will be completed.
 This letter was only sent to law enforcement agencies who have not already provided an inventory list or given a timeline for completion.

-October 2018: Inventory of unsubmitted sexual assault kits complete
+October 2018: AGO completed a comprehensive statewide inventory of unsubmitted sexual assault kits